 Put simply, asynchronous meetings emulate synchronous meetings but give the control of when to respond to the participants.

 When you have an async meeting, you’re taking the best parts of synchronous meetings (getting the team together to discuss a specific topic and making a decision) but removing the ‘real-time’ component.

 As it’s asynchronous, you aren’t having a real-time conversation with others, rather communicating with them based on your schedule.

-There are several ways to communicate asynchronously—each with their own pros.
+There are plenty of asynchronous collaboration tools in the market—each with their own pros.
 Create a list of ‘deciding factors’ after collaborating with your team and then explore the tools that check off all the boxes.
 Ideally, you’d want to pick a format and tool that suits everyone in your team to run better asynchronous meetings.

 Here are some examples to get you started: